 Offer financial wellness to the people at the heart of your business

 We all ask the question, “How much do I need for retirement?”
 It is a very hard question to answer.
 The difficulty lies in the fact that it varies greatly depending on how long you live.
 Will you live to be 100, or 85?
 How long will your spouse live?

-If you retire at 65 and live until age 100, you are retired for 35 years.
+When you retire at 65 and live until age 100, you are retired for 35 years.
 That is only 10 years less than the 45 years you might have spent working.
 Have you saved enough?

-Here are a few facts from the Society of Actuaries and the Social Security Administration:
+Here are a few additional facts from the most recently available information from the Society of Actuaries and the Social Security Administration:

-However, statistics are not your own reality.
+Statistics are not your own reality.
 If you are wondering whether or not you will live to be 100, Caring.com suggests a few clues that predict longevity.
 Here is a sampling:

 Even if you knew that you would live to be 100, the answer to the question of how much you need for retirement is still tricky to answer.
 It all depends on how much you spend, if those expenses change over time, if you have expensive health issues, how much of your retirement income is guaranteed for life, etc.

 Perhaps the best way to figure out how much more you will need if you live to be 100 vs. 85 is to use a retirement calculator that lets you change your longevity.

 The NewRetirement Planner shows you your expected life expectancy based on your age.
 However, you can set your life expectancy to whatever age you want.
 Using all of your own data, you can try different scenarios to see how much more you need if you expect to live to to 80, 90, 95, 100 or 110.